Guselkumab in Active Psoriatic Arthritis Participants With Inadequate Response/Intolerance to One Prior Anti-TNF Alpha Agent (SOLSTICE)

 Time Frame

-Change From Baseline in HAQ-DI Score at Week 24
+Change From Baseline in Health Assessment Questionnaire Disability Index (HAQ-DI) Score at Week 24

-HAQ-DI score assess functional status of participant.
-It is 20 question instrument that assess degree of difficulty a person has in accomplishing tasks in 8 functional areas (dressing, arising, eating, walking, hygiene, reaching, gripping, and activities of daily living).
-Responses in each functional area are scored from 0=indicating no difficulty, to 3=indicating inability to perform a task in that area.
-Total HAQ score is average of the computed categories scores ranging from 0-3 where 0=least difficulty and 3=extreme difficulty.
+The HAQ-DI is a 20-question instrument that assesses the degree of difficulty a participant has in accomplishing tasks in 8 functional areas (dressing, arising, eating, walking, hygiene, reaching, gripping, and activities of daily living), each scored from 0 (no difficulty) to 3 (inability to perform a task in that area).
+Overall score was computed as the sum of domain scores and divided by the number of domains answered.
+Total possible score range 0-3 where 0 = least difficulty and 3 = extreme difficulty.
 Lower scores are indicative of better functioning.
 Negative change from baseline indicates improvement of physical function.

 Change From Baseline in 36-item Short Form Health Survey (SF-36) Physical Component Summary (PCS) Score at Week 24